 \subsection{Reinforcement Learning from Human Feedback}

 The advent of RLHF marked a pivotal shift in aligning generative models with nuanced human preferences across modalities.
-Initially catalyzed by successes in T2T language models, RLHF evolved into a general paradigm comprising Supervised Fine-Tuning (SFT), Reward modelling (RM), and Reinforcement Learning (typically PPO), and emerging alternatives like Direct Preference Optimization (DPO), which offer efficiency gains.
+Initially catalysed by successes in T2T language models, RLHF evolved into a general paradigm comprising Supervised Fine-Tuning (SFT), Reward modelling (RM), and Reinforcement Learning (typically Proximal Policy optimisation (PPO)), and emerging alternatives like Direct Preference optimisation (DPO), which offer efficiency gains.
 As generative modelling expanded into multi-modalities, RLHF was rapidly adapted to tackle different modalities, leading to a rich ecosystem of innovations, datasets, and fine-tuning strategies across domains.